Safe Place Scheme

 The Safe Place scheme provides reassurance to vulnerable people and their carers, or people who find themselves in challenging situations, so that they can live more independent lifestyles knowing that there is help available when they are out and about.

 The scheme offers a way to alert someone of any potential risk or emergency if a vulnerable person is out alone.
 Consequently, having access to a 'Safe Place' will help vulnerable residents lead independent lives and feel safe.
-Already successful in other areas across the UK, Buckinghamshire's programme is co-ordinated by Buckinghamshire County Council's Community Safety team supported by the District Councils, Thames Valley Police and local voluntary organisations.
+Already successful in other areas across the UK, Buckinghamshire's programme is coordinated by our Community Safety team supported by Thames Valley Police and local voluntary organisations.

 How this scheme works